 Use CleanMyMac to clean up your system and caches, which is another way of removing possible hindrances for software.

 Contact your app’s support team.
 Send a crash report, describe your situation and maybe there are some app-specific recommendations they can share with you.

 That’s about it concerning your options.
 We know having your favorite software unresponsive is frustrating but there’s really plenty of fish in the sea.
-If the app you loved is no longer supported on the new system, maybe it’s time to find a new, better one for the job.
+If the app you loved is no longer supported on the new system — like outdated software in macOS Catalina — maybe it’s time to find a new, better one for the job.